frisbro303/signDNE_python/README.md

-# Signed ariaDNE
+# Sign ariaDNE
-A python package for robustly computing DNE and signedDNE
+A Python package for ariaDNE and its sign-oriented extension

 ## Index
 1. [Package description](#Package-description)